nvclopez9/demoWooFrontend/README.md

 ## 🧑‍💻 Development Notes

 This project is a demo to illustrate the integration of WordPress and Astro in a headless architecture.
+Future projects will need to implement better security and practices.
 It demonstrates how to:
 - Create API-driven workflows.
 - Leverage WordPress as a backend for modern web apps.
----
-Future projects will need to implement better security and practices.
 ---

 ## ❓ Troubleshooting